logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

 ADF veteran status was introduced in the `iar-dst.online tool <https://iar-dst.online>`_ in mid July 2025.
 It was added in order to expose additional information in the report that the tool generates.
-The additional information is a reminder to clinicians that veterans have additional referral options.
-Veteran status is not used to calculate the IAR-DST recommended level of care.
+The additional information is a reminder to clinicians that veterans have additional referral options. :ref:`dfn-veteran` is not used to calculate the IAR-DST recommended level of care.

-Version 5.0.0 of the PMHC MDS specification introduced the collection of :ref:`dfn-veteran` in order to capture veteran status in line with other health data sets and DVA recommendations.

 For more information regarding IAR DST v2 see the `official IAR DST v2 specification documentation <https://docs.iar-dst.online/en/v2/>`_.